mllamazares/personal_site/_posts/2025-12-03-passing-oswe.md

 I wanted to share my experience passing the OSWE certification on the first attempt.

 Every now and then I get DMed on linkedin asking about this exam.
-Hopefully this will help me redirect people to this blog every time I get asked again, get some organic traffic, monetize with google ads, throw it into sh*tcoins, and eventually retire in the Bahamas.🍹🏝️
+Hopefully this will help me redirect people to this blog every time I get asked again, get some organic traffic, monetize with google ads, throw it into sh*tcoins, and eventually retire to a remote Japanese village. 🍜⛩️

 #### disclaimer
 * I took the exam in january 2025.